-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Tests will depend on the suspected location of the tumor.
-Tests may include:

 The cancer can spread to the liver, lungs, and bones.
 Early detection is key to a good prognosis.

 Talk with the doctor about the best treatment plan for your child.
 Treatment options include: